jedisct1/libsodium-doc/installation/README.md

 Installation is trivial, and both compilation and testing can take advantage of multiple CPU cores.

-Download a [tarball of libsodium](https://download.libsodium.org/libsodium/releases/), then follow the ritual:
+Download a [tarball of libsodium](https://download.libsodium.org/libsodium/releases/), preferably the latest `stable` version, then follow the ritual:

 ```sh
 ./configure